PrabodhGyawali/GMX-Arb-UI/README.md

 # Logs Clear
 - Clear Log by sending backend request

-# Vulnerabilities Fix:
-    - user input not checked for format: `http://localhost:a` where a is in between 1 and 65535

 # Future related work
 - TODO: Allow user to use testnet: from changing settings